wyndchyme/mc3ds-modern/docs/README.md

 <br>

-**Q: How large is Modernization MegaPack?**
+<h2>Q: How large is Modernization MegaPack?</h2>

-_A: As of version 1.6.0 "Rococo" the extracted files amount to around 31.2 MB._
+<p>A: As of version 1.6.0 "Rococo" the extracted files amount to around 31.2 MB.</p>

-**Q: Does Modernization MegaPack affect world generation?**
+<h2>Q: Does Modernization MegaPack affect world generation?</h2>

-_A: No, world generation is not affected so the pack retains 100% compatibility with the vanilla game._
+<p>A: No, world generation is not affected so the pack retains 100% compatibility with the vanilla game.</p>

-**Q: Can Modernization MegaPack cause my game to crash?**
+<h2>Q: Can Modernization MegaPack cause my game to crash?</h2>

-_A: Extremely unlikely – the way LayeredFS works and the current extent of Modernization MegaPack's changes mean that causing game crashes or performance issues is almost impossible.
-If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console._
+<p>A: Extremely unlikely – the way LayeredFS works and the current extent of Modernization MegaPack's changes mean that causing game crashes or performance issues is almost impossible.
+If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console.</p>

-**Q: Why does installation on the UniStore take so long?**
+<h2>Q: Why does installation on the UniStore take so long?</h2>

-_A: The way the UniStore works is that it downloads the Modernization MegaPack archive file and extracts each directory into its correct spot.
-The 3DS takes a long time to extract archived files, so this obviously takes longer than just moving the already extracted files onto your microSD card._
+<p>A: The way the UniStore works is that it downloads the Modernization MegaPack archive file and extracts each directory into its correct spot.
+The 3DS takes a long time to extract archived files, so this obviously takes longer than just moving the already extracted files onto your microSD card.</p>

-**Q: On the UniStore, downloading Modernization MegaPack causes the download to fail, or the changes aren't showing even though I have game patching enabled!**
+<h2>Q: On the UniStore, downloading Modernization MegaPack causes the download to fail, or the changes aren't showing even though I have game patching enabled!</h2>

-_A: Ensure that your internet connection is working correctly.
+<p>A: Ensure that your internet connection is working correctly.
 If it is, then this is likely an issue on the UniStore's end.
-File an issue on the [UniStore's GitHub repository.](https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues) In the meantime, please refer to Method 1._
+File an issue on the <a href="https://github.com/Minecraft-3DS-Community/Minecraft-3ds-unistore/issues">UniStore's GitHub repository</a>.
+In the meantime, please refer to Method 1.</p>

-**Q: I have a contribution for Modernization MegaPack!
-Where can I put it?**
+<h2>Q: I have a contribution for Modernization MegaPack!
+Where can I put it?</h2>

-_A: Contributions are welcome!
-Fork the repository, make your changes, and then file a pull request._
+<p>A: Contributions are welcome!
+Fork the repository, make your changes, and then file a pull request.</p>

-**Q: I have a suggestion for Modernization MegaPack!
-Where can I put it?**
+<h2>Q: I have a suggestion for Modernization MegaPack!
+Where can I put it?</h2>

-_A: Please file an issue [here.](https://github.com/wyndchyme/mc3ds-modern/issues)_
+<p>A: Please file an issue <a href="https://github.com/wyndchyme/mc3ds-modern/issues">here</a>.</p>

-**Q: Is there documentation avaliable for Modernization MegaPack?**
+<h2>Q: Is there documentation available for Modernization MegaPack?</h2>

-_A: Documentation can be found [here.](https://wyndchyme.github.io/consoles/3ds/docs/mc3ds-modern/)_
+<p>A: Documentation can be found <a href="https://wyndchyme.github.io/consoles/3ds/docs/mc3ds-modern/">here</a>.</p>

 </details>